frank-fan/ExProgressFragment/readme.md

 	}
 ```

+>Notice:
+>ExProgressFragment is not support config layout with @EFragment(R.layout.xx),
+>If you wanna set content layout, you should override `onCreateContentView` method.

 btw, the sample project demo how to use ExProgressFragment with AndroidAnnotation.

 as you can see in the sample project, @ViewById, @Click function, provided by AndroidAnnotation, can be used as usual.